alexxfreitag/personas-crud/README.md

 - [ ] (Frontend) Handle errors returned by the backend

 ## ✔ Features
-- List and create users
+- List, create and delete users
 - Get github link by acessing "/source" route
 - Block unauthorized access (basic authentication with existent username/password)
 - Validates the request data on the backend